 Cebu gov calls for better services, guidelines at Kawasan Falls

-CEBU CITY––Cebu Gov. Gwendolyn Garcia has pushed for improved services and guidelines at the famous Kawasan Falls in Badian town, south Cebu after visitors and vloggers raised some complaints.
+CEBU CITY – Cebu Gov. Gwendolyn Garcia has pushed for improved services and guidelines at the famous Kawasan Falls in Badian town, south Cebu, after visitors and vloggers raised some complaints.

-Villarin admitted that there may have also been a lack of information dissemination on the new fees under the new normal, which caught visitors by surprise.
+Villarin admitted that there may also have been a lack of information dissemination on the new fees under the new normal, which caught visitors by surprise.

 The fees also include the share of the three barangays, where Kawasan Falls and the Matutinao river are located.
 There is also a mandatory fee of P50 for the rent of sanitized life vests.

 It also includes a P200 tour guide fee for a group of seven people.

 During the meeting, it was revealed that the tour guides only get an income of P170 per group of five persons.
 The other P30 goes to the association or cooperative.

 The municipality has promised to continue amending the guidelines, taking into consideration the complaints of visitors.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.